Inside the Studio with Zann & a Golden Retriever Painting

-This 8″ x 10″ dog portrait came together over several hours.
+This 8″ x 10″ Golden Retriever Painting in oil came together over several hours.
 In this video I’ll show you the process I use to get the lighting, textures, and colours down when I paint oil portraits of dogs and other pets.

-When I start painting, I’m pretty loose with my sketch.
+When I start painting, I’m pretty loose.
 I don’t use projectors or under-prints to make a paint-by-numbers style outline for myself, because I like the effects I get from painting freehand!
 In the beginning, I’m just trying to get an idea of where the dog will sit on canvas.

 Check out these more colourful pet portrait backgrounds to see how much you can do with a simple gradient or vignette!

-Getting the Rest of the Dog on Canvas
+Getting the Rest of the Golden Retriever onto the Canvas

 Once these major strokes are in, the painting is almost finished.
-From far away, this golden retriever is already looking a lot like himself!
+From far away, this golden retriever is already looking a lot like himself in his painting!

-Going in and adding the details really makes the finished dog portrait sparkle!
+Going in and adding the details really makes the finished retriever portrait sparkle.

-In this step, I use a smaller brush.
-I alternate between deepening shadows and adding bright highlights to bring out shine and reflection, as you can see below.
+By this time, I’m using a smaller brush.
+The details are achieved by alternating between deepening shadows and adding bright highlights.
+These bring out shine and reflection, as you can see below.